mkindahl/pg_influxdb/README.md

 'my Measurement','tag key1'=device fieldKey=100 1556813561098000000
 ```

-To disable this behaviour and include the quotes in the string, set
+To disable this behavior and include the quotes in the string, set
 the GUC `influxdb.keep_quotes` to `on`.

 ### Boolean values

 From [section on boolean values][boolean] only the values `t`, `T`,
 `true`, `True`, `TRUE`, `f`, `F`, `false`, `False`, and `FALSE` are
-booleans.
+boolean.
 According to this definition, it means that `tRue` is not a
 boolean, but with `pg_influxdb` we consider values `T`, `TRUE`, `F`,
-and `FALSE` in all combinations of case as booleans.
+and `FALSE` in all combinations of case as boolean.
 This means that
 also `tRue` is a boolean (if not quoted).

 [1]: https://github.com/timescale/pg_influx